 Jim Coons, Los Alamos National Laboratory

-This research investigates ultrasonic separation and other dewatering technologies to reduce the energy/cost of biomass dewatering for cyanobacteria cultures.
-Cyanobacteria at the large end of the size spectrum will be investigated.
+This research investigated ultrasonic separation and other dewatering technologies to reduce the energy/cost of biomass dewatering for cyanobacteria cultures.
+Cyanobacteria at the large end of the size spectrum were also investigated.

 Boosting Algal Biomass for Biofuels with Plant Substrate Utilization